days

 Increased perspiration during hot flashes or night sweats can lead to body odor.
 Hormone fluctuations are also linked to an increase in the production of odor-causing bacteria.

-How to Manage Menopause Symptoms
+How To Manage Menopause Symptoms

 Once you have begun the menopause transition, you may feel overwhelmed by bothersome symptoms.
 Many of these symptoms can be controlled or improved by making some lifestyle changes, and you can have a better quality of life.